madhurimarawat/Streamlit-Programs/README.md

 --> Streamlit is a python framework through which we can deploy any machine learning model and any python project with ease and without worrying about the frontend.<br><br>
 --> Streamlit is very user-friendly.<br><br>
---> It is classified as a microframework because it does not require particular tools or libraries.<br><br>
 --> Streamlit has pre defined functions for all frontend components and we can directly use them.<br><br>
 --> To install streamlit in your system, just run this command-